meghakprasad/Data-Tunneling-Over-HTTPS/README.md

 # Data-Tunneling-through-HTTPS

-Three Ubuntu Machines are required to run the project.Set network settings to use Bridged Adapter with Promiscuous mode set to Allow All on all 3 machines.
+Three Ubuntu Machines are required to run the project.
+Set network settings to use Bridged Adapter with Promiscuous mode set to Allow All on all 3 machines.

 consider,
 IP Address of Ubuntu1:192.168.29.224